List of Marvel Comics characters: A: Albion

 Albion is a fiction comic book superhero who appears in comic books published by Marvel Comics.
 His civilian identity is Peter Hunter.

 In 1914, Peter Hunter's life changed when the mystical Green Knight bestowed him the Pendragon spirit-power once belonging to Herne the Hunter and Merlin, becoming the British hero, Albion.
 During World War I, he became a great hero for the British nation.
 However, after the war his powers faded and Hunter became a history teacher.

 Decades later his student Cam McClellan was possessed by the Pendragon power.
 Unable to control it, Cam became prey to the Green Knight's enemies, the Bane.
 Hunter and fellow Pendragons Ben Gallagher, Union Jack, Kate McClellan, went to Joselito, Spain, where they encountered the Bane's pawn, Francesca Grace.
 Hunter convinced Cam to return the Pendragon power to him, allowing him to become Albion once again.

 Taking an extended leave of absence from school, Albion became a leader of the new Knights of Pendragon, and investigated the return of the Bane's leader, the Red Lord.
 Captured and killed by Grace, Albion was resurrected by the Green Knight to take part in the final defense of the Green Chapel in the realm of Avalon.
 Victorious, the Knights used the chapel as their base for months.
 Albion officially became the group's leader, overseeing battles against Mys-Tech, Magpie, Baron Blood, and Shadow King, and began romancing his former enemy turned teammate, Grace.

-He was later recruited into the Time Guardian's Dark Guard along with Dark Angel, Motormouth, Killpower and Death's Head and charged with protecting the galaxy from Mys-Tech, Albion and his allies defeated the evil Collapsar, who threatened the balance of power on the planet Eopia.

-Along with the other Knights of Pendragon, Albion participated in the Battle of London Bridge, preventing Mys-Tech from sacrificing the entire population to Mephisto.
-Hunter later retired to Avalon, where he became addicted to watching MasterChef.
-The return of Mys-Tech galvanised him to return to action but he was captured by their Psycho-Wraiths and used to open a gate to Mephisto's dimension.
-He joined a large number of British heroes in turning back the invasion before returning to Avalon.

 Hunter has magically enhanced strength, agility, durability, and the ability to fly at speeds reaching Mach 2, he can sense the presence of the villain Bane, and discharge magic flame from his hands.
 He is well versed in the use of the Arthurian Tarot, utilizing it to divine future events.
 Albion's armor provides protection from both physical and mystic harm, as well as amplifying his senses.
 The suit is bonded to him and cannot be removed unless he wills it.
 For a time, the Pendragons used mystically powered bikes to teleport to and from Avalon.